odu-cs725-infovis/public/spr21/HW0.md

 1. Login to the ODU-CS Linux system using ssh, Putty, or an appropriate ssh client.
 The host name is linux.cs.odu.edu and the port number is 22.

 2. Your website will reside in the directory named `secure_html`, which should be found in the home directory.
-Set the group ownership and access permission for your website, so that the web server can access its contents (updated to add ~/):
+Set the group ownership and access permission for your website, so that the web server can access its contents:

 ```
 chgrp -R http ~/secure_html